 Eligibility for Federal Financial Aid

 Eligibility for federal financial aid is based on the methodology written into law by the U.S. Congress.
 Our primary objective is to assist as many students as possible by using a combination of available funds.
-Loan applications and renewals are processed in the order in which they are completed.
-If you complete your application by our published deadlines, your loan should be awarded at the beginning of the term.
-If you apply late and are currently enrolled at the Graziadio School, you will still receive the money once approved; however, it will not be until later in the term.
+Loan applications and renewals are processed in the order they are received.
+If you complete your application by our published deadlines, your aid will be processed before the beginning of the term.

 An application is not complete until all required documentation is submitted.
 The final determination of eligibility and award rests with the University and is based upon uniform and consistent treatment of family circumstances.